 • As the Bomber, you are a walking bomb that will deal out massive explosive damage to any humans nearby, as long as you can get close enough.

 • As the Phantom, you can turn invisible for 10 seconds.
-This is a valuable skill which is obviously great for getting the jump on an unsuspecting human.
+This is a valuable skill that is obviously great for getting the jump on an unsuspecting human.

 As I mentioned, the aim of the game is for the humans to make it to the train and ride it out whilst defending against the zombies.
 Here is where one of my issues with the game lies.
 The train ride feels way too long.
 There are points during the train ride where you go into stations where the zombies can’t get to you, yet humans can restock their ammo and heal themselves.
 I feel like this takes you out of the action too much.
 I would rather there be a shorter ride with no stops.
 The most exciting part of the game is salvaging for equipment, so maybe if players knew there were no stops then they wouldn’t just rush to the train?